University Years (1977-1984)

 Thus, most of my education was at the library, and which I got no credit for, nor asked for.
 It was partly personal and private.

 The library became my refuge.
 It was no longer the forest and mountains.
 I was an adult and wanted to engage with the world.
-I still drove into the mountains and hiked for recreation, but I brought library books to read on top of the bluffs or with my feet in the streams.
+I still drove into the mountains and hiked for recreation, but I brought books and articles to read on top of the bluffs or with my feet in the streams.

 I became a real expert on alternative energy schemes.
 However, I knew the laws of economics, too, as well as the reality of sociopolitics.
 (Again, practically all of this on my own, with no credit towards a degree.)